Excellence in Breastfeeding Awards

 Another one of my LLL accomplishments, is starting the first LLL group in Singapore during my husband’s six-month sabbatical there in late 90’s.
 I was also able to meet and get to know the first IBCLC in Asia, Doris Fok.
 I became an IBCLC in 1993 and continued as a Lactation Consultant at St. Luke’s initially in Boise, then

 developed current Lactation Programs at Meridian and Nampa.
 I retired from LLL after 30 years.
 All in all, La Leche League and mothering through breastfeeding has provided guidance in both my professional and personal life.”

 Award Selection Process and Application

-Completed Applications must be received by midnight May 1, 2020.
-The Idaho Breastfeeding Coalition Board will make the selection and the recipient will be acknowledged at the 2020 Idaho Breastfeeding Summit in Boise, Idaho, June 22-23, 2023.
+Nominations for both Awards will be open until May 20, 2023.
+The Idaho Breastfeeding Coalition Board Members will make the selection and the recipients will be awarded at the 6th Annual Idaho Breastfeeding Summit in Boise, Idaho, June 22-23, 2023.

 download the form and email it to us at: Idahobreastfeeding@gmail.com